Welcome to the ultimate Seattle summer bucket list!

 Seattle has endless options if you’d like to have a picnic in a park: there’s Volunteer Park, Discovery Park, Gas Works Park, Green Lake, and many pocket parks in each neighborhood.
 If you’d like to picnic in a park with a stunning view, try Ella Bailey Park (pictured above) or see our list of Seattle parks with views.

 Golden Gardens (pictured above) is a go-to beach spot for Seattleites.
 There’s also Alki Beach in West Seattle, Madison Beach, and Madrona Beach, among others.
-You can also see a list of beaches and public pools in Seattle that are open this summer here.
+You can also see the Seattle beaches and public pools hours here.

 There are several islands scattered around Seattle, giving us plenty of options for summer weekend trips.
-Pictured above is the San Juan Islands, and you may also want to explore Bainbridge Island and Vashon Island.
+Check out our guide to visiting Vashon Island.
+You may also want to explore Whidbey Island, Bainbridge Island, and the San Juan Islands (pictured above).

 Sometimes you just want to get out of the city.
-We created a guide to some of the coolest locations near Seattle that lend themselves well to a quick day trip.
+We created a guide to some of the coolest locations near Seattle that lend themselves well to a quick day trip, plus a roundup of the most charming small towns near Seattle.

 There are three national parks in Washington state: Olympic National Park (pictured above), North Cascades National Park, and Rainier National Park.
 These three parks could keep you busy all summer with all that they have to offer.
 Read our road trip guide for Olympic National Park here.